drewwills/Soffit/README.md

 * Choose _Portlet_ in the list of types and click _Continue_
 * Select _/uPortal_ and _Soffit Connector_ in the Summary Information screen and click _Continue_ (assumes you have Soffit installed in your portal)
 * Enter portlet metadata normally (_e.g._ name, tile, fname, groups, categories, lifecycle state, _etc._)
-* Under Portlet Preferences, override the value of `org.apereo.portlet.soffit.connector.SoffitConnectorController.serviceUrl` with the URL of your soffit, _e.g._ `http://localhost:8090/soffit/my-soffit` running independently (outside Tomcat) or `http://localhost:8080/my-porject/soffit/my-soffit` running inside Tomcat
+* Under Portlet Preferences, override the value of `org.apereo.portal.soffit.connector.SoffitConnectorController.serviceUrl` with the URL of your soffit, _e.g._ `http://localhost:8090/soffit/my-soffit` running independently (outside Tomcat) or `http://localhost:8080/my-porject/soffit/my-soffit` running inside Tomcat
 * Click _Save_

 ## Modern Web User Interfaces